Visitor guidelines updated

 April 11, 2022

-Visitor restrictions put in place at HSHS St. Joseph’s Hospital Breese have been updated due to a decline in COVID-19 numbers in our region.
+Visitor restrictions put in place at HSHS St. Elizabeth’s Hospital have been updated due to a decline in COVID-19 numbers in our region.

-Paper, medical-grade masks (non-cloth) are still mandatory for all those in health care facilities, per CDC guidelines.
-Medical grade masks will be provided to visitors if they do not have one.
+Paper, medical-grade masks (non-cloth) are still mandatory for all in health care facilities, per CDC guidelines.

 Hospital leadership reminds the public that no one should visit persons in a health care facility if they have any of the following: